xyxj1024/xyxj1024.github.io/_posts/2023-01-01-concurrent.md

 permalink:  /concurrent-stacks/
 ---

 A **concurrent stack**{: style="color: red"} is a data structure linearizable to a sequential stack that provides `push` and `pop` operations with the usual LIFO semantics.
 Linearizability is the *de facto* standard correctness condition for concurrent algorithms.
 Intuitively, an algorithm is linearizable with respect to a sequential specification if each execution of the algorithm is equivalent to some sequential execution of the specification, where the order between the non-overlapping methods is preserved.
-In this post, I would like to summarize a Java implementation of the elimination back-off stack.
+In this post, I would like to review a Java implementation of a concurrent stack data structure called the elimination back-off stack.
 Those who are interested in C++ implementations of concurrent data structures may find [this repo](https://github.com/cksystemsgroup/scal) useful.
+I also found [this article](http://people.csail.mit.edu/shanir/publications/concurrent-data-structures.pdf) by Mark Moir and Nir Shavit a good source for concurrent programming.

 <!-- excerpt-end -->

-[R. Kent Treiber](https://dominoweb.draco.res.ibm.com/58319a2ed2b1078985257003004617ef.html) proposed the first non-blocking implementation of concurrent list-based stack.
+[R. Kent Treiber](https://dominoweb.draco.res.ibm.com/58319a2ed2b1078985257003004617ef.html) proposed the first nonblocking implementation of concurrent list-based stack.
 The Treiber stack maintains a `top` pointer which points to the candidate.
 Every time a new element is pushed, the new element becomes the candidate element and therefore the `top` pointer is redirected to the new element.
 Similarly, every time the candidate element is popped, the `top` pointer is redirected to the next candidate element.
 This means that every operation which accesses the Treiber stack modifies the `top` pointer.
 When an increasing number of threads accesses the Treiber stack concurrently, the contention on the `top` pointer increases, and eventually the Treiber stack does not scale anymore.

 ```java
 public class TreiberStack<T> {